 27.3.12.15 (Dual carrier modulation).
 The UL DCM subfield is set to 0 to indicate that DCM is not used.
 The UL DCM subfield is set to 0 if the UL STBC subfield of the Common Info field is set to 1.

-If the AID12 subfield is either 0 or 2045, then B26–B31 of the User Info field is the RA-RU Information subfield, otherwise B26–B31 of the User Info field is the SS Allocation subfield.
+If the AID12 subfield is either 0 or 2045, then B26–B31 of the HE variant User Info field is the RA-RU Information subfield, otherwise B26–B31 of the User Info field is the SS Allocation subfield.[#17450]

 The SS Allocation subfield of the HE variant User Info field indicates the spatial streams of the solicited HE TB PPDU and the format is defined in Figure 9-91 (SS Allocation subfield format of an HE variant User Info field).